Culture of the Asante Empire: Goldweights

-Gold was an fundamental part of Ashanti art.
-The Ashanti just like all Akan kingdoms, used goldweights called abramo to measure gold dust.
+Gold was an fundamental part of Asante art.
+The Asante just like all Akan kingdoms, used goldweights called abramo to measure gold dust.
 Most goldweights are miniature representations of West African cultural items such as the adinkra symbols, plants, animals and people.
-The earliest weights have been dated from 1400–1700 AD.
+The earliest weights have been dated from 1400 to 1700 AD.
 The weights were carved and cast through the lost wax technique.

 Festivals

 The chiefs were responsible for directing the Adae, a religious ceremony approximately every 3 weeks during which the ancestors were praised and celebrated.
 During the Adae, the community drank palm wine and danced to the rhythm of dozens of drums.
-The Adae Kese ceremony was another important event in Ashanti.
+The Adae Kese ceremony was another important event in Asante.
 The custom of holding this festival came into prominence between 1697 and 1699 when statehood was achieved for the people of Ashante after the war of independence, at the Battle of Feyiase, against the Denkyira.
 It was a time to consecrate the remains of dead kings kept in a mausoleum at Bantama.
 Rituals included mass human and animal sacrifices.

-The Annual Yam Festival celebrated between September and December, reinforced bonds of loyalty and patriotism to Ashanti.
+The Annual Yam Festival celebrated between September and December, reinforced bonds of loyalty and patriotism to Asante.
 It dramatized the power of the state.
 When yams were ready for harvest, all district chiefs including chiefs of tributary districts as well as military leaders, were required to attend the festival with their retainers.
 The festival provided the platform for rewarding and punishing citizens of the state.
 Crimes committed by notables were intentionally withheld until the festival, where they faced trial and execution to serve as an object of lesson to all.
 Notables who had been loyal would be presented with honors and valuable gifts by the king.